sustech-topology/TopCap/README.md

 This repository corresponding to section 2.2 of the paper contains a collection of Python scripts designed for advanced audio signal processing, feature extraction using topological data analysis, and machine learning experiments.
 The provided scripts cover a range of functionalities from preprocessing audio signals and extracting persistent homology features, to training topology-enhanced neural network classifiers.

+# Detection of vibration patterns

+## Experiments on synthetic data

+## Experiments on real-world data

+Code is located in the main folder: observation_result_refined.ipynb

 # Drawing

 This repository contains a suite of Python scripts for analyzing time series data through time delay embeddings.
 The tools provided here focus on visualizing the geometry of embedded data, characterizing the dynamical properties via PCA eigenvalues, and quantifying topological features (persistent homology) as a function of embedding parameters.
 These scripts are particularly useful for studying complex signals (e.g., audio or other sequential data) by revealing hidden structures and dynamical invariants.